youcans/MathModelling/README.md

-# GoPlusTest
+# MathModelling by Python

-GoPlus test program
+Here's mathmodelling by Python